pydatadelhi/old_website_2/README.md

  1 | dict 			   | The directory that contains distribution files and will be hosted on an external hosting service, for example, Google Firebase.
  2 | src               | The directory that contains un-built application source code, for example, JS and Vue files.
  3 | static            | The directory contains static files used within the application.
 The build process copies these files into the dist folder.
 Example files are images, icons, third-party libraries, PWA manifest, and service worker.
+ 4 | src/components    | The components directory contains all of the individual components view, styling, and logic that our application uses.

 ### Build
 `To be updated`